cewing/training.python_web/source/presentations/session08.rst

 * Listing of posts should show created, modified and published dates
 * Listing of posts should show the author of a post, with a link to the author
-* The date information for a post should be displayed on the edit page
 * It should be possible to add a post to a category while creating or editing it